jundalisay/spblist/content/en/superphysics/nutshell/chapter-01.md

 An example is the air which lets light and our hands pass through.

+{{< q a="Sarkar" c="The Faculty of Knowledge" >}}
+Light waves come from the flower and touch your eyes.
+A similar flower is created in your mind.
+Actually, you are not seeing the flower.
+You are seeing the mental image of the flower within. **You never see anything, you never hear anything, you never even touch anything.** Whatever you perceive or whatever you conceive – everything is within you, nothing is outside of you.
+That is why it is said that the entire universe is within you in miniature form.
+You are seeing the psychic projection of the material world.
+This is why I say that the human entity is more psychic than physical.
+{{< /q >}}

 ### The Metaphysical Domain with Metaphysical Objects, as Ideas